Nabil-Ghosn/Data-Science-Portfolio/ShAI_BootCamp_Salaries_Assignment/README.md

 **Other Findings**

+* 52% of employees didn't have overtime work and 28% didn't have other pay.
+* 74% of employees have Benefits pay.
 * Benefits data is missing for 2011.
+* There is an upward trend from 2011 to 2013, followed by a steep drop in 2014.
 * Some rows were dropped due to missing values or data integrity issues.